Guitar-Sound-Processing/GSP/gsp_daisy/Intro.md

 ## 1 Description

-The Guitar Sound Processing is configured by interpreted commands by Daisy Seed (DS) and by the External Device (ESP32 or Arduino, for instance), through serial interfaces or USB.
+The Guitar Sound Processing is configured by interpreted commands by Daisy Seed (DS) and by the External Device - ED (ESP32 or Arduino, for instance), through serial interfaces or USB.
 These commands will be explained in next sessions.
 DS can accept specific commands to:

 -	change effect parameters,
 -	select and activate the effect in chain,